quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

     the stream by the RESET_STREAM sender, in units of bytes; see ({{Section 4.5 of QUIC-TRANSPORT}}).

-Reliable Size:  A varialbe-length integer inidicating the amount of
+Reliable Size:  A variable-length integer indicating the amount of
     data that needs to be delivered to the application before the error code can be surfaced, in units of bytes.